weecology/website/content/people/morgan-ernest.md

 +++

-Morgan's group studies anything so much it's really hard to distill into words.
-She runs the Portal Project long-term ecological research site and keeps Ethan White under control.
+Morgan's group studies how natural systems change through time, both historically and in the future.
+She runs the Portal Project long-term ecological research site.